 - The majority of faculty use a variety of assessments (e.g., quizzes, projects, portfolios, group work). - Information (such as specific instruction on how to cite sources) is included in most courses requiring written papers so as to help students avoid academic dishonesty (e.g. plagiarism). - High stakes exams (i.e., midterms and finals) can have a time limit set.
 In addition, faculty may choose to randomize the quiz or exam questions so that no two students receive the same set of questions. - Some instructors choose to administer proctored exams at an instructional site or an arranged exam site (e.g., military facility, church, K-12 school) to ensure positive student authentication.
-The Distance Education staff help online faculty establish proctoring for such exams. - Many instructors require multi-part projects or progressive submissions of in-process work.
+The Distance Ed Planning Committee developed a systematic proctoring methodology, and the Distance Education staff help online faculty establish proctoring for such exams. - Many instructors require multi-part projects or progressive submissions of in-process work.
 This allows the instructor to recognize student's work through trends and writing styles. - Some instructors engage their class in peer reviews of essays, including asking students to explain their work in the online class discussions.